 My shared-world apocalyptic anthology, World’s Collider, can also be described as a Mosaic novel.
 I didn’t write a story for that one, I left that to the more talented folks who appear in its pages.
 I did edit it though – that took some doing let me tell you, since all the stories fit together into one narrative.

-My next anthology Fantasy For Good, which benefits the Colon Cancer Alliance.
-This collection of top fantasy fiction features the likes of Michael Moorcock, Piers Anthony, Carrie Vaughn, Katharine Kerr, Kelley Armstrong, Alan Dean Foster, Neil Gaiman, George R.R.
+I co-edited the anthology Fantasy For Good with Jordan Ellinger.
+The collection benefits the Colon Cancer Alliance and features top fantasy fiction features the likes of Michael Moorcock, Piers Anthony, Carrie Vaughn, Katharine Kerr, Kelley Armstrong, Alan Dean Foster, Neil Gaiman, George R.R.
 Martin and so many more.
-This project was two years in the making and yet my co-editor, Jordan Ellinger, and I are still on speaking terms.
+This project was two years in the making and yet Jordan and I are still on speaking terms.

-Nightscape Press have published my debut novel, The Patchwork House.
-It’s a haunted house story set in the English countryside and pits four friends against a malevolent spirit that can manipulate time itself…
+Nightscape Press have recently published my debut novel, The Patchwork House.
+It’s a haunted house story set in the English countryside and pits four friends against a malevolent spirit that can manipulate time to screw with their heads…

 I have other projects on the go, but I can’t talk about them right now.

 Thanks so much for visiting.
 Please consider subscribing to my blog/news feed by entering your email address at the top of the right column on the news page.